 - English Language Proficiency Requirement: International applicants must demonstrate proficiency in the English language by taking a TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) exam.
 For more information (including eligibility for exemption and institution code), please refer to the Cornell Graduate School.

-- A resume, which is optional but does assist the admissions committee with evaluating your background.
+- A resume, which does assist the admissions committee with evaluating your background.

 - MPS Early Admit Option: If you are a Cornell undergraduate applying for the MPS Early Admit Option, please download and complete the petition form, and then upload the completed form to the online application system along with your other application materials.
 Please note that the Early Admit Option is open only to Cornell undergraduates.